-We present below an engraving of his mansion at the corner of Fifth and Wushington streets, as it appeared at the time of his death, and before its conversion into the "Farmers' Hotel" in 1317.
-The building was exected in 1560, but additional stories have been added since.
+We present below an engraving of his mansion at the corner of Fifth and Washington streets, as it appeared at the time of his death, and before its conversion into the "Farmers' Hotel" in IS17.
+The building was erected in 1760, but additional stories have been added since.

 (5) Katharine Bright, 1734, was the fourth child of Michael Brecht the elder.
-Little is known of her history, but she appears to have married one Peter Sheetz. of Heidelberg township, and if the statement as to the Sheetz family in the History of Lebanon County is to be credited, she was living at the death of her husband in 1795, and had three children, Francis, Elizabeth and Peter.
-In his will, proved in 1794, her father bequeaths to her 230 in addition to what he had already given her.
+Little is known of her history, but she appears to have married one Peter Sheetz, of Heidelberg township, and if the statement as to the Sheetz family in the History of Lebanon County is to be credited, she was living at the death of her husband in 1795, and had three children, Francis, Elizabeth and Peter.
+In his will, proved in 1794, her father bequeaths to her £30 in addition to what he had already given her.
 I have not been able to obtain any further facts respecting herself or her family.

-(6) John Bright, 1736-1817, appears to have remained with his parents until he was 24 years of age, when he married Margaret Shaerler, 1744-1516, a daughter Shaefferstown.
-In 1782 he was owner of ... acros of land in Bethel township, some fifteen or twenty miles from his former home.
+(6) John Bright, 1736-1817, appears to have remained with his parents until he was 24 years of age, when he married Margaret Shaeffer, 1744-1516, a daughter of Alexander Shaeffer, the founder of Shaefferstown.
+In 1752 he was owner of to acres of land in Bethel township, some fifteen or twenty miles from his former home.
 He afterwards removed to Jonestown, then called Stumpstown, in the same township, where he resided till his death in 1817, his wife having died the previous year.
-In his will, to which he signs his name in English, "John Bright," on file at Lebanon, af-ter giving his grand-daughter Sarah Stroh a number of specific legacies, such as a bed, spinning wheel, cow, hay in stable, and the use of his houses and jots in Jonestown for one year, togeth-er with the grain in the ground, and also giving to his daughter Sarah, wife of John Herman his "brass pan," he directs his executor Martin Merly to convert his estate into cash, and divide the proceeds equally among all his chilfrom his will and surroundings the testator appears to have accumulated by strict economy a comfortable estate, chiefly in the business of farming.
-By his wife Margaret he had eleven children, whose names will be given hereafter.
+In his will, to Which he signs his name in English, "John Bright," on file at Lebanon, af-ter giving his grand-daughter Sarah Stroh a number of specific legacies, such as a bed, spinning wheel, cow, hay in stable, and the use of his houses and ints in longetown for one way, togethiots in Jonestown for one year, togeth-er with the grain in the ground, and also giving to his daughter Sarah, wife of John Herman his "brass pan," he directs his executor Martin Merly to convert his estate into cash, and divide the proceeds equally among all his children, without naming them.
+Judging from his will and surroundings the testator appears to have accumulated by strict economy a comfortable estate, chiefly in the business of farming.
+By his wife Margaret he had eleven chil-dren, whose names will be given hereafter.